To quickly get up and running with Kibana, set up on Cloud, then add a sample data set that you can explore and visualize.

 - Open the main menu, then click Discover.

 Change the time filter to Last 7 days.

-A dashboard is a collection of panels that you can use to view and analyze the data.
-Panels contain visualizations, interactive controls, Markdown, and more.
+A dashboard is a collection of panels that you can use to visualize the data.
+Panels contain visualizations, interactive controls, text, and more.

 - Open the main menu, then click Dashboard.